 minutes485

-kcalA cottage pie recipe made with lean minced beef, onion, carrots, and mixed herbs in a Worcestershire-spiked gravy, topped with fluffy yoghurt mash and melted Double Gloucester cheese.
+kcalA cottage pie made with lean beef mince, onion, carrots, and mixed herbs in a savoury gravy, topped with whipped yoghurt mash and grilled Double Gloucester cheese.
 Uses a clever double-batch method so you get two meals from one cook.
+Ready in about 60 minutes.

 Ingredients